Unicorndy/FASTAI_Image_Classification_with_Azure_Function_and_Telegram_bot_Deployment/Part1-Training-Model/README.md

 ```
 .\yourprojectname\scripts\Activate.ps1
 ```
-3. Install all the python packages.
+3. Download requirements.txt from this repo and install all the python packages by executing the following.
 If successful, skip to step 8.
 ```
 python -m pip install -r requirements.txt
 ```